Cullyleenan

 Our Lady of Lourdes RC Church, Ballyconnell, Cullyleenan townland, County Cavan, Ireland.

-Cullyleenan (Coill Uí Lionáin, /ga/) is a townland in the Parish of Tomregan, Barony of Tullyhaw, County Cavan, Ireland.
+Cullyleenan (Coill Uí Lionáin, /ga/) is a townland in the parish of Tomregan, in the historical barony of Tullyhaw, County Cavan, Ireland.

 Etymology

 The townland name is an anglicisation of the Gaelic placename 'Coill Uí Lionáin' which means "O’Lenan’s Wood", which possibly belonged to a member of the Uí Lionán family who were a bardic family from County Fermanagh.
 Alternative meanings that have been suggested are 'Wood of the Fishing-bank' or Coill an Líonáin meaning 'The Wood of the Gorge'.
 The 1609 Ulster Plantation map spells the name as Colelenan.
 A 1610 grant spells it Cowlynan.
 A 1630 Inquisition spells it Cowlynan.
 The 1652 Commonwealth Survey spells it as Coolelenan and the 1659 Down Survey map spells it as Colelolan.
 A 1666 grant spells it Coolonenan alias Colelonan.
 William Petty's 1685 map spells it as Cololan.
 The 1790 Cavan Carvaghs list spells the name as Cullelinan.